mahirk27/x/README.md

 - Decrease the number of steps, reduce the batch size, or lower the resolution of input images.
 - Ensure your drivers (especially GPU drivers) are up-to-date.
 - Adjust the ControlNet workflow to reduce processing time.
+- Ensure ComfyUI is properly installed and using the GPU if you have a GPU in your system.